thenativeweb/defekt/README.md

 ### Hydrating a `Result`

 Like for errors, there is a function to hydrate a `Result` from raw data in case you need to serialize and deserialize a `Result`.
 Be careful with this, however: The hydration function is designed to accept everything as a valid result and treat its input as a `Result<undefined, any>` if it cannot find either a value or an error.
-So make sure that you are confident that the value you hydrate is actually something that makes sense as a `Result`.
+So make sure that you are confident that the value you hydrate is actually something that makes sense as a `Result`:

 ```typescript
 import { defekt, hydrateResult } from 'defekt';